kevinmcaleer/smars_library/README.md

 ## About this library
 This library will enable you to get the quad robot walking and detecting its environment.

-##Python 3 Library
-There is now a Python 3 compatible library for SMARS.
-Just include the SMARS_Library3.py in your code.

-## Scratch 1.4 Code
-The Library now includes a sample Scratch 1.4 script that will enable you to control your SMARS Quad robot from the scratch environment.
-Please note you will need to enable the remote sensor control for this to work, by right clicking on the sensor and clicking on 'enable remote sensing'.

-The Scratch demo script needs to communicate with the Python 'ScratchListener.py' code, and you will need to know the IP address of the computer running Scratch 1.4.

-Note only Scratch 1.4 has the 'enable remote sensing' option available, Scratch 2.0 & Scratch 3.0 do not allow this, however you can still download and use Scratch 1.4 from the Scratch website: http://scratch.mit.edu

 Link to thingiverse original model: https://www.thingiverse.com/thing:2662828